 Each Customer's bill will be adjusted for the Power Supply Charge, Increases in Rates and Charges to Recover PILOT Payments, the Shoreham Property Tax Settlement Rider, the Distributed Energy Resources Cost Recovery Rate, the New York State Assessment Factor, Revenue Decoupling Mechanism, the Securitization Offset Charge, and the Delivery Service Adjustment.

-- F. SERVICE CLASSIFICATION NO. 2-L General Service Large (continued): (Rate Codes: 281, 283, 291)
+F. SERVICE CLASSIFICATION NO. 2-L - General Service - Large (continued): (Rate Codes: 281, 283, 291)

-- 3. Rates and Charges per Meter:

-- a) Schedule of Rates

 The rates for this service code are set forth below.